k-flouris/cmf/README.md

 ## Miscellaneous - Run Directory and Tensorboard Logging

-By default, running `./main.py` will create a directory inside `runs/` that contains
+By default, running `./main.py` will create a directory inside `runs/` that contains:

 - Configuration info for the run
 - Version control info for the point at which the run was started